 Today we are here to cover Asset Valuation in SimpleRisk.
 This was not an original feature in the SimpleRisk Core product, but was added as an enhancement based upon customer feedback.
 Although SimpleRisk can be used to keep track of an asset’s value, the asset value does not affect an overall risk score.
 An asset’s value should factored into the Risk Impact component, which is an integral part of the overall risk score calculation.
 In short, Asset Valuation will never affect the Risk Score in SimpleRisk.

-The second section allows you to set a minimum and maximum value for an asset could have in your organization.
-Once you define the min/max values, SimpleRisk takes the low and high valu and automatically calculates ten equal asset values ranges.
+The first section allows you to set a minimum and maximum value for an asset in your organization.
+Once you define the min/max values, SimpleRisk takes the low and high value and automatically calculates ten equal asset values ranges.
 This will make for an easy method of creating equal asset valuation ranges that may provide meaningful information.

 Once you have set the minimum and maximum ranges, click the “Update” button at the bottom of the section and the generated ranges for assets will now be reflected in the section below.